 Mepacrine, also called quinacrine or by the trade names Atabrine or Atebrin, is a medication with several uses.
 It is related to chloroquine and mefloquine.
-Although formerly available from compounding pharmacies, as of August 2020 it is totally unavailable in the United States.[1]
+Although available from compounding pharmacies, as of August 2020 approved formulations are not available in the United States.[1]

 Mepacrine is used off label as a primary antimicrobial agent for patients with metronidazole-resistant giardiasis and patients who should not receive or cannot tolerate metronidazole.
 Giardiasis with a high level of drug resistance may even require a combination of mepacrine and metronidazole to cure.[2]